JetBrains/adt-tools-base/pixelprobe/README.md

 # Generated source

-The `generated` directory contains source code generated using the chunkio-processor annotation processor.
-This code is generated from the annotations provided by the chunkio support library.
+The `generated` directory contains source code generated using the `chunkio-processor` annotation processor.
+This code is generated from the annotations provided by the `chunkio` support library.

-Changing the implementation of PSDDecoder requires regeneration of this source code.
+Changing the implementation of `PsdDecoder` requires regeneration of this source code.